qCMOS cameras qCMOS cameras

 Delayed fluorescence in plants

-Plants release a very small portion of the light energy they absorb for photosynthesis as light over a period of time.
+Plants release a tiny portion of the light energy they absorb for photosynthesis as light over a period of time.
 This phenomenon is known as delayed fluorescence.
 By detecting this faint light, it is possible to observe the effects of chemicals, pathogens, the environment, and other stressors on plants.

 Delayed fluorescence of ornamental plants